linsemanlab/Pak-et-al-2023/README.md

 # Pak-et-al-2023
 This repository contains source code and data files for the following paper: "Non-canonical Metabolic and Molecular Effects of Calorie Restriction Are Revealed by Varying Temporal Conditions".

-The folder "data" contains all the data required to recreate each figure for the metabolomics/proteomics data.
+The folder "data" contains all the data required to recreate the volcano plots for the metabolomics/proteomics data.

 R scripts for cleaning/normalizing the datasets, analyzing the data, and creating figures are included in the repository: